• Skip to primary navigation

 3. Minerals in the water system

 Looking at my brother’s little succulent garden, my best guess without seeing the plant in person is that he’s just over watering them slightly.
 The corky brown spot, which may feel mushy or softer to the touch than the surrounding leaves, provides confirmation that too much water caused the brown spots.
+African violets, which I raise, are also prone to problems from overwatering.

 Minerals in the water system also cause leaf discoloration, but the garden center where I worked in the 1990s isn’t far from where my brother lives now, and the water system is fine.
 The water treatment includes chlorine and fluoride, but the water tends to be free from minerals that leave such deposits.
 You can collect and use rainwater for house plants in areas with high-mineral-content water.

-Fungal disease also remains a possibility, and without seeing the plant in person, it’s also hard not to rule that out.
+Fungal disease also remains a possibility, and without seeing the succulent plant in person, it’s also hard not to rule that out.
 But, usually, in fungal diseases, I’ll see multiple plants in a terrarium or pretty little planter like this one affected similarly.
 He confirmed the brown spots only affect one plant.
 My guess (and diagnosis): he’s watering the dish garden near that spot, and the plant absorbs just a bit more water than its companions.
 Excess water damages the vascular tissue in the leaves, leading to brown spots.

 Succulent Plant Care